Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Attack Workflow in Mobile LLM Agents

 \subsection{Threat Model}

-\PP{Adversary Goals} The adversary aims to subvert the normal operation of a mobile LLM-based agent in order to compromise user security, privacy, or safety.
-Specifically, the adversary seeks to induce the agent to (i) disclose sensitive information (e.g., credentials, contacts, personal data), (ii) execute unintended actions across applications, or (iii) install and run untrusted software on the device.
-The ultimate objective is to gain long-term control or unauthorized access to sensitive data and resources without the user’s awareness.
+\PP{Adversary goals.} We consider a third-party content adversary who aims to steer a mobile LLM agent away from the user's benign goal toward attacker-specified outcomes.
+The adversary's objective is not necessarily to compromise the agent model itself, but to exploit the agent as an execution interface on the mobile device.
+Depending on the scenario, the adversary may seek to induce the agent to: (i) disclose sensitive information, such as credentials, one-time passwords, contacts, personal data, or device information; (ii) execute unintended actions across applications, such as clicking fraudulent advertisements, submitting forms, sending messages, or visiting attacker-controlled pages; or (iii) download, install, or launch untrusted software.
+These outcomes may lead to immediate abuse, such as fraudulent traffic or phishing, or longer-term compromise, such as malware persistence or unauthorized access to sensitive resources.

-\PP{Adversary Capabilities} We assume an adversary with legitimate access to the mobile ecosystem but without control over the mobile operating system or device firmware.
-The adversary cannot compromise the agent directly or modify its model weights.
-Instead, the adversary can: